What does it take to be an understudy in the West End?

 Understudies can be cast in a show as a member of the ensemble, meaning an understudy will have to balance two or more parts in one show.
 While an understudy may not take on their covered role regularly, they are vital to making sure ‘the show must go on’.

 Should I see a performance with an understudy?

 Yes!
 Understudies are guaranteed to deliver an exceptional performance every time they’re on stage, so while they may be covering a role, you’ll still see a world-class show.
 You may also see an understudy as a lead role in another show, so you’ll want to see these rising stars in action.

 Are there different types of understudies?

 In a show’s cast, there will often be different categories of understudies who are all able to step into a lead role at just a moment’s notice.
 We’ve broken down what it means to be a ‘swing’, an ‘alternate’ and an ‘understudy’.

 Understudy: Cast in a show for every performance, an understudy is typically in the ensemble of a production, who will take on the principal role when the lead actors are unavailable.
 When an understudy is covering a larger role, a swing will usually take the place of the ensemble member to cover them!
 Understudies can also be called alternates.
 For example, Natasha J Barnes was the understudy for Fanny Brice in Funny Girl at the Savoy Theatre.
-Later this year, Barnes will star in the UK premiere of Falsettos at The Other Palace.

 Swing: A swing member is someone in a cast who will often learn multiple lead roles and ensemble ‘tracks’ so that they can step into a production in a variety of instances.
 Swings do not perform in every performance unlike an understudy who is usually in the ensemble.